adobe/commerce-cif-graphql-integration-reference/README.md

 $ aio app use
 ```

-The CLI will guide you through the selection of Organization, Project and Workspace that you'd like to use for this Project Firefly Application.
+The CLI will guide you through the selection of Organization, Project and Workspace that you'd like to use for this App Builder application.

 ### Build & Deployment